JC Travels: The ULTIMATE New Zealand Travel Itinerary

 I was around 7 when we first moved there, and as we all know, NZ is in the middle of bloody nowhere.
 Yes, Australia is kind of near, but still usually over 3 hours on a plane.
 This then lead to many, many road trip holidays where the 4 of us would jump in the car and explore the gorgeous country we were living in.
 It also meant that as all the family made their way over to visit us, we would then do the whole trip again.
 So from the top of the North Island to the bottom of the South (though not yet made it to Stewart Island!), I thought I’d pull together my favourite bits of New Zealand into this ultimate itinerary.
 Pull up a chair, it’s gonna be a long ‘un.

 The best way to get around New Zealand is by far car, flights can happen but are generally really expensive for internal ones.
 Plus when you drive you really get to experience the country and see scenery constantly.
-Plus, the main highway is like a two lane road so it’s not exactly stressful to drive along.
-So jump in a car and lets get started.
+Plus, the main highway is like a two-lane road so it’s not exactly stressful to drive along, especially when you have something like a ute!
+They’re the perfect choice as you can easily store all of your equipment and belongings in the back of the truck.
+Not only this, but companies such as Trailer Parts Direct have a huge selection of accessories that can turn your ute into the ultimate road trip vehicle, from canopies to sleep under, to slide-out fridges that keep your food and drink cool.
+So all you need to do is jump in your vehicle, and get started on the ultimate trip.
 Just a note, I don’t actually have many photos of NZ, I’ve tried to pull out a few but most are actual photographs which are at my parents!!
 I actually discovered that 100% pure New Zealand has a heap of photos available to promote tourism which is totally awesome and explains why there are some random people in some of the pics.
 But hey, they are gooduns!

 Auckland – Climb the Sky Tower and visit little blue penguins at Kelly Tarltons